KMI Kinder Morgan Inc

 Growth & Forward Outlook

-Projected 12-month EPS growth of 0.9% is a constructive signal — measured earnings expansion supports the forward valuation case without relying on aggressive extrapolation.
-Turning to growth and analyst expectations, TTM revenue growth of 13.07% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 2.58%, where street expectations indicate a low-ceiling return setup in the near term.
+Projected 12-month EPS growth of -0.4% is a meaningful caution flag — declining earnings expectations add pressure to the valuation case and limit the margin of safety.
+Turning to growth and analyst expectations, TTM revenue growth of 13.84% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of -2.83%, where the target profile indicates a negative expected price trajectory.
 The distinction matters: revenue growth tells you what the company are doing, price targets tell you what analysts think the market will pay for it.
 Ultimately, the alignment between revenue momentum and analyst targets will depend on execution quality and the broader rate and sentiment environment.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion